 Commencement Speaker Mayor Walter Maddox

 On November 4, 2013, Walter Maddox was sworn in for his third term as Tuscaloosa’s 36th Mayor.

 CLICK HERE TO RESERVE YOUR TICKETS TODAY!!

 Former Secretary of State Condoleezza Rice is scheduled to be the keynote speaker for Stillman College’s 140th anniversary celebration.

-Rice will speak May 19 in Birthright Alumni Hall on the Still...
+Rice will speak May 19 at 6:30 pm in Birthright Alumni Hall o...

 Stillman Community, Please join us for our Religious Emphasis Series, next Wednesday and Thursday, March 9-10.
 The services will be held at Brown Memorial Presbyterian Church at 11:00 am.
 Our speaker will be Rev. Tyshawn Gardner, Pastor of Pl...